-We underline the important role and comparative advantage of an adequately resourced, relevant, coherent, efficient and effective UN system in its support to achieve the SDGs and sustainable development, and support the process on the longer term positioning of the UN development system in the context of the post-2015 development agenda.
-We will work to strengthen UN coherence, relevance, effectiveness and efficiency, including better coordination of its normative, analytical and operational activities, including through achieving further progress on the “Delivering as One” voluntary approach, among other operational modalities and approaches, and to improve the UNs collaboration with relevant stakeholders and partners.
+We underline the important role and comparative advantage of an adequately resourced, relevant, coherent, efficient and effective UN system in its support to achieve the SDGs and sustainable development, and support the process on the longer-term positioning of the UN development system in the context of the post-2015 development agenda.
+We will work to strengthen national ownership and leadership over the operational activities for development of the UN system in program countries, UN coherence, relevance, effectiveness and efficiency, to improve coordination and results, including through achieving further progress on the “Delivering as One” voluntary approach, among other operational modalities and approaches, and to improve the UN’s collaboration with relevant stakeholders and partners.

 Development banks can play a particularly important role in alleviating constraints on financing development, including quality infrastructure investment, including for sub-sovereign loans.
 We welcome efforts by new development banks to develop safeguard systems in open consultation with stakeholders on the basis of established international standards, and encourage all development banks to establish or maintain social and environmental safeguards systems, including on human rights, gender equality and women's empowerment, that are transparent, effective, efficient, and time-sensitive.
 We encourage MDBs to further develop instruments to channel the resources of long-term investors towards sustainable development, including through long-term infrastructure and green bonds.
-We underline that regional investments in key priority sectors require the expansion of new financing mechanisms, and call upon multilateral and regional development finance institutions to support regional and sub-regional organizations and programs.
+We underline that regional investments in key priority sectors require the expansion of new financing mechanisms, and call upon multilateral and regional development finance institutions to support regional and sub-regional organizations and programmes.

 We recognize that genuine, effective and durable multi-stakeholder partnerships can play an important role in advancing sustainable development.
 We will encourage and promote such partnerships to support country-driven priorities and strategies, building on lessons learned and available expertise.
 We further recognize that partnerships are effective instruments for mobilizing human and financial resources, expertise, technology and knowledge.
 We acknowledge the role of the Global Environment Facility (GEF) in mainstreaming environmental concerns into development efforts and providing grant and concessional resources to support environmental projects in developing countries.
 We support building capacity in developing countries, especially LDCs and SIDS, to access available funds, and aim to enhance public and private contributions to the GEF.

 Multi-stakeholder partnerships, such as Gavi and the Global Fund to Fight AIDS, Tuberculosis and Malaria, have also achieved results in the field of health.
 We encourage a better alignment between such initiatives, and encourage them to improve their contribution to health systems strengthening.
-We recognize the key role of the World Health Organization (WHO) as the directing and coordinating authority on international health work.
+We recognize the key role of the World Health Organization as the directing and coordinating authority on international health work.
 We will enhance international coordination and enabling environments at all levels to strengthen national health systems and achieve universal health coverage.
 We commit to strengthen the capacity of countries, in particular developing countries, for early warning, risk reduction and management of national and global health risks, as well as to substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in LDCs and SIDS.
 Parties to the Convention will also strengthen implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate, and will support mechanisms to raise awareness and mobilize resources.
 We welcome innovative approaches to catalyze additional domestic and international private and public resources for women and children, who have been disproportionately impacted by many health issues, including the expected contribution of the Global Financing Facility in support of Every Woman Every Child.